Austin Montego: China

 A version of the Austin Maestro with a Montego front end was briefly built in China by FAW, as the Lubao CA 6410 and as the Jiefang CA 6440 UA Van.
 This was after the rights to the Montego and Maestro had been sold by Etsong in 2003, who had been manufacturing Maestro variants earlier.

 India

 The Montego Estate was sold in India as the Rover Montego in collaboration with Sipani Automobiles - (the company that tried and failed to market the Reliant Kitten in India - a version of the Robin with four wheels and Triumph-inspired front suspension - as the Sipani Dolphin).
 The car was not a success, selling only 287 examples before being discontinued.

 Taiwan

 From the mid 1980s until the early 1990s, a local importer sold the Montego along with the Mini and Maestro under Austin, then Rover badge.

 Trinidad and Tobago

-From 1997–2000, a private importer sold the Montego in this Caribbean nation under the Rover badge.
+From 1997 to 2000, a private importer sold the Montego in this Caribbean nation under the Rover badge.
 Build quality was poor and the company soon folded.